dkorolev/ariadne/README.md

   Makes it easy to beautify the outputs of certain Thrift methods when they need a bit more than formatted JSON with clickable links.

+**Note:** Only one-parameter Thrift calls are now fully supported.
+Please refer to the test for more details.

 ## Usecase

 Originally designed to be used with: